 Maggie O’Keefe is working to build a unified and sustainable 40th Ward.

-Like many Americans, the 2016 election was a call-to-action for Maggie.
+Like many Americans, Maggie found the 2016 election a call to action.
 Low voter turnouts in marginalized communities motivated her to become a deputy voter registrar.
 By the end of 2017, Maggie deputized over 500 voters in Cook County, organized voter drives at over three dozen high schools, street festivals and events, and together they registered thousands of new voters in the Chicagoland area – all in one year.

 Voters hold the real power and Chicago needs our help.
 We face financial peril and problems that no one person can fix (no matter how much they might promise otherwise).
 A true sustainable community is empowered by active neighbor engagement.
 This is why Maggie is running to be your public servant - to work with you and serve as your voice.

 As a small business owner, she knows what it takes to tackle problems and achieve resolutions: work with others, listen to all perspectives, and follow through to produce results.
 And that’s what she believes the 40th Ward needs: a leader who truly listens and responds to her fellow neighbors.
 Together, we can make sure our leaders no longer silence neighbors in order to protect a status quo that enriches the few.

 Stop by and meet Maggie at our campaign office, located at 2305 W Foster.
 Drop us a quick email in advance to let us know you’re coming over (firstname.lastname@example.org) so we can make sure we get to see you.
 We will be establishing regular office hours in coming weeks.